ombg/cs231n-solutions/README.md

 The `assignment<#>` directories have the same contents as the ZIP archives from the cs231n course website.
 I try to to keep my completion record up to date:

 - Assignment 1:
-   - Q1: k-Nearest Neighbor classifier
+   - Q1: k-Nearest Neighbor classifier :white_check_mark: (except paragraph on Cross-validation)
    - Q2: Training a Support Vector Machine
    - Q3: Implement a Softmax classifier
    - Q4: Two-Layer Neural Network :white_check_mark: